YareniPEREZ/Projet_HPC/README.md

 Utilisation of deepTools for the exploration of the results obtained after removal duplicated perform statistical analyzes (coverage, read length correlation) between the samples

-script :
+script : <br>
-*atac_deeptools.slurm : deepTools
+* atac_deeptools.slurm : deepTools <br>
-	- multiBamSummary : compiles the different BAM files (required for plotCorrelation)
+	- multiBamSummary : compiles the different BAM files (required for plotCorrelation)<br>
-	- plotCorrelation :  identifie les corrélations entre échantillons
+	- plotCorrelation :  identifie les corrélations entre échantillons<br>
-	- bamCoverage : analyzes the coverage on the genome of the samples
+	- bamCoverage : analyzes the coverage on the genome of the samples<br>
-	- bamPEFragmentSize : Comparison of read sizes across samples
+	- bamPEFragmentSize : Comparison of read sizes across samples<br>

 7. Identification of chromatin access sites
 In order to define unique and common DNA accessibility sites between cell stages, we used two different tools, MACS2 and Bedtools.